-EDUC 8135: Theories of Teacher Learning and Teacher Education
+EDUC 8135: Theories and Methodologies for Examining Teacher Learning

 Lizárraga, J. R., & Cortez, A. (2019). #gentrification, cultural erasure, and the (im)possibilities of digital queer gestures.
 In A. DeKosnik, K. Feldman (Eds.), #identity: Hashtagging race, gender, sex, and nation .
 Ann Arbor, MI: University of Michigan Press.